bakgaard/Stories/AdrexTheEngineer/Chapter5.md

 10 minutes later the temperature in the workshop had risen quite some, and Adrex had mixed what his recipe had specified.
 He now had a small bowl full of black powder, which left every surface covered in the charcoal ingredient's black dust.

-From the forge flowed a steady heat, and the satisfied dwarf stood holding a tube with a seal end in a tong, with a smile as wide as she could.
+From the forge flowed a steady heat, and a satisfied dwarf stood holding a tube with a sealed end in a tong.

 "Tha' shou' do it, Adri'!" she exclaimed, as she dipped it into a bucket of water to cool it down, hot steam rising into the air.